 - Promote across all channels: Use email blasts to your patient list, Instagram Reels and Stories, Google Ads with seasonal landing pages, and Google Business Profile posts to maximize reach.

-Primary KPI: Track consultations booked per seasonal campaign and compare to non-campaign periods.
+Search metric: Track consultations booked per seasonal campaign and compare to non-campaign periods.
 Also measure rebook rates from patients who entered through seasonal promotions.

 8. Collagen-Bank Content Marketing (Educate on Cumulative Benefits for Long-Term Bookings)